mrichards42/xword/doc/window.md

 - The filename
 - Solving [time](#timer)
-- When the puzzle is filled in, a section of the status bar will display a message and change color depending on whether the puzzle is correct or not.
+- Solving status: when the puzzle is filled in, this section of the status bar will display a message and change color depending on whether the puzzle is correct or not.
+While solving it displays percent completion.
 - Errors encountered in [packages](packages.html)